Renewable resources: Fisheries model¶

 plt.show()

 Also note the maximum growth halfway $K$.
 This is the maximum sustainable harvesting.
 If the stock is at $\frac{1}{2}K$, the regeneration is at its maximum.
-In that situation, one could harvest that amount of fish each period while maintaining the fish population at $\frac{1}{2}K$.
+In that situation, one could harvest that amount of fish each period without altering the fish population ($S$ remains $\frac{1}{2}K$).
+Hence, sustainable.
+Note that any harvest between 0 and the max sustainable harvest can be sustainable (i.e. continued indefinitely).
+However they will result in different stocks.

 def stock_time(S0,periods):